Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Dish, Stanley, TAL, and Marathon and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of DISH Network Corporation (NASDAQ: DISH), Stanley Black & Decker, Inc. (NYSE: SWK), TAL Education Group (NYSE: TAL), and Marathon Digital Holdings, Inc. (NASDAQ: MARA).
+NEW YORK, April 07, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of DISH Network Corporation DISH, Stanley Black & Decker, Inc. SWK, TAL Education Group TAL, and Marathon Digital Holdings, Inc. MARA.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: February 22, 2021 - February 27, 2023